google/uribeacon/specification/AdvertisingMode.md

 Note: URIs are written only with the graphic printable characters of the US-ASCII coded character set.
 The octets 00-20 and 7F-FF hexadecimal are not used.
 See “Excluded US-ASCII Characters” in RFC 2936.

+### UriBeacon HTTP URL decoding

+During the decoding process of a sequence of characters denoting a UriBeacon one should first determine whether it starts with a Uri scheme prefix.
+Then, if the scheme prefix denotes an HTTP URL prefix, all subsequent characters should be insepcted and expanded accordingly.
+It is possible for the sequence of characters to contain multiple HTTP URL expansion characters.

 ## References
 - `Service UUID` type is defined in Core Specification Supplement, Part A, section 1.1
 - `Service Data` type is defined in Core Specification Supplement, Part A, section 1.11